Can I Rent Out My Flat? Here’s What To Check…

 If there isn’t any mention or any obvious restrictions, then you’re most likely allowed to.
 However, it’s best to get the lease checked by a conveyancer for confirmation, especially if you’re unsure (as with most legal contracts, they’re written in a form of English beyond the comprehension of us mere mortals!).

-If your lease clearly states subletting is prohibited, then you do not have permission to do so, and you’ll need written permission from the landlord if you wish to let out the property.
-Generally speaking, most landlords grant permission.
+If your lease clearly states subletting is prohibited, you do not have permission to do so, and you will need written consent from the freeholder or landlord if you wish to let out the property.
+Generally speaking, most landlords do grant permission.

 2) Check you have the correct building insurance!

-However, often, when homeowners decide to rent out their own home, they don’t inform their insurance provider of their change in circumstances, so they have a residential insurance policy covering a BTL property, which of course, is invalid.
+However, problems often arise when homeowners decide to rent out their own home.
+In many cases, they fail to inform their insurance provider of the change in circumstances.
+As a result, they end up with a standard residential insurance policy covering a BTL property, which, of course, is invalid.

-Bottom line, if you’re renting out a property ensure you have landlord building insurance, otherwise you won’t be able to make any claims.
-So, for example, if your bumbling tenant decides to accidentally burn down your house after lighting up an incense candle, that’s your entire investment down the pan.
+The bottom line: if you’re renting out a property, make sure you have landlord building insurance.
+Without it, you won’t be able to make any claims.
+So, for example, if your bumbling tenant accidentally burns down your house after lighting an incense candle, your entire investment could go straight down the pan.

 If you’re having an “Oh shit!
-I messed up!” moment, you can quickly grab some competitive insurance quotes from here and quickly get your shit in order.
+I messed up!” moment, you can quickly grab some competitive insurance quotes from here and quickly get your poop in order.

 3) Check your mortgage permits letting!

-In similar vein to ensuring you’ve got a valid insurance policy in your back pocket, you also need to ensure you have a mortgage specifically for BTL.
-Or at least, permission from your lender to let.
+In a similar vein to ensuring you have a valid insurance policy in your back pocket, you also need to make sure your mortgage allows the property to be let.
+This usually means having a buy-to-let (BTL) mortgage, or at the very least, written permission from your lender to rent the property out.

-If your lender isn’t aware of the fact your renting out your property, I would contact them immediately to notify them.
-If you’re in the process of buying a BTL, whether it be a flat or house, I recommend using the mortgage comparison website Habito to see what mortgages are available on the market.
+If your lender isn’t aware that you’re renting out your property, contact them immediately to notify them.
+If you’re in the process of buying a BTL, whether a flat or a house, I recommend using the mortgage comparison website Habito to see what’s available on the market.
 They are awesome.

 Is your flat ready to rent out?